vatpac-technology/sops/docs/terminal/brisbane.md

 See also: [CG ADC Offline](#cg-adc-offline).

 !!! tip
-    If choosing *not* to provide a top down service, consider publishing an **ATIS Zulu** for the aerodrome, to inform pilots about the airspace reclassification.
-The *More ATIS* plugin has a formatted Zulu ATIS message.
+    If choosing *not* to provide a top down service, consider publishing a pre-formatted **ATIS Zulu** for the aerodrome, to inform pilots about the airspace reclassification.

 ### Airspace Division
 The divisions of the airspace between **BAN**, **BAS**, **BDS**, **BDN**, and **BAC** change based on the Runway Mode.